Mostly natural ingredients

 The Method Beach Sage Laundry Detergent is free from ammonia, bleach, phosphates, aluminum, animal by-products, formaldehyde, parabens, trichloroethylene, and phthalates.
 It’s also vegan-friendly and not tested on animals, so animal lovers can rest well using this product.

 Now that we’ve rattled off what’s not in detergent, what is?
-Well, Method lists all of their ingredients online but they’re still pretty hard for non-scientists to decipher.
+Well, Method lists all of their ingredients online but they’re still pretty hard for non-scientists to decipher, but many of the ingredients are derived from natural or mineral origin.
 While this isn’t unusual for green products, you’ll likely have to do a bit of extra research to find out what plant-derived ethanol, lauryl ethoxylate, and propanediol do.

 Scent: A little strong, but nice